Thousands protest immigration crackdown in 'Day Without Latinos'

 The march in Milwaukee's predominantly Hispanic South Side was organized after County Sheriff David Clarke expressed interest in making his deputies Immigration and Customs Enforcement officers as a part of President Donald Trump's executive order.

+Latinos and other protesters from at least 12 cities across Wisconsin traveled by bus to be part of the march, which was organized by Hispanic advocacy group, Voces de la Frontera.
+Community members and supporters were also advised to stay away from work and school, close businesses, and avoid purchases.

-"Trump wants to paint immigrants as something we should be afraid of; that it is something bad," said Christine Neumann-Ortiz, the director of Voces de la Frontera, which coordinated the march.
+"Trump wants to paint immigrants as something we should be afraid of; that it is something bad," said Christine Neumann-Ortiz, the director of Voces de la Frontera.
 "When people do this general, wide strike what they show is that on the contrary immigrants are lifting up this economy and when they withhold their contributions we see a decline."

-Community members and supporters were also advised to stay away from work and school, close businesses, and avoid purchases.

 "Today is very important for everyone who lives in Wisconsin, but especially for the Milwaukee County area," said Mario Garcia, a longtime member of Voces de la Frontera.
 "What we want to show is a united front against the hateful policies led by Mr. Trump."